sassoftware/sas-viya-sdk-js/sdk/va-report-components/documentation/docs/api/registerDataDrivenContent.md

 Choose options for how to connect to the server.
 The following properties are supported:

+- `objectName: string`: Specify the name of the data-driven content object.
 - `url: string`: Specify the URL of the SAS Viya server that hosts the report.
 This is the full context root, including the protocol, optional port, and host.
 - `reportUri: string`: Specify the report URI.
-- `objectName: string`: Specify name of the data-driven content object.
 - `authenticationType: string`: Choose the method to authenticate requests to the SAS Viya server.
   - `'guest'` automatically signs in to the SAS Viya server as the guest user.
   - `'credentials'` <b>`default`</b> uses SAS Logon to establish an authenticated session.
+- `packageUri: string`: Specify the base location of the SAS report package that was exported from SAS Visual Analytics.
+This can be absolute or relative to the page. `authenticationType`, `url`, and `reportUri` are ignored when you set this property.

 ### `onMessage: (receivedMessage: ReportObjectResultData) => void`